LorisGr/next.js-wedding-template-v1/README.md

 ## Digital Wedding Invitations (Paperless Wedding Invitations)

 This project is a full-stack web application that aims to assist couples in planning and organizing their wedding day.
-Built using Next.js and MongoDB and Firebase, it features a user-friendly form that collects all the necessary information based on the couple's specific requirements, such as the number of guests and any special requests or preferences.
+Built using Next.js, MongoDB and Firebase, it features a user-friendly form that collects all the necessary information based on the couple's specific requirements, such as the number of guests and any special requests or preferences.

 The **landing page** is designed to be intuitive and easy to use, allowing couples to provide all the necessary information with ease.
 Once the form is completed, the collected information is displayed in a **dashboard** on a separate URL.
 This allows couples to review and keep track of any changes or updates.
 The dashboard is user-friendly and easy to navigate, making it simple for couples to manage their wedding details.